MujyKun/Weverse/README.md

 # Synchronous
 import requests
-from Weverse.weversesync import WeverseSync from Weverse.error import InvalidToken
+from Weverse.weversesync import WeverseClientSync from Weverse.error import InvalidToken

 token = "fake_token"  # REQUIRED
 # It is advised to pass in your own web session as it is not closed in Weverse
 web_session = requests.Session()  # A session is created by default
-weverse_client = WeverseSync(authorization=token, verbose=True)
+weverse_client = WeverseClientSync(authorization=token, verbose=True)
 try:
     weverse_client.start()  # creates all the cache needed for your account. except InvalidToken: